rcarrata/rcarrata.github.io/_posts/2019-09-09-update-workers-ssh.md

 rendered-worker-820426a0516a3ce9aaefeedb44c15990            4.1.0-201905070232-dirty   2.2.0             7d17h
 ```

-* If we take a look about the ssh machineconfig for the workers, named as 99-worker-ssh:
+* If we take a look at the SSH machineconfig for the workers, named 99-worker-ssh:

 ```
 oc get machineconfigs 99-worker-ssh -o yaml